edinburgh-napier/set09121/lectures/lecture10.md

 ```
 - Template classes and functions has to be defined in headers.
 - All code from templates will be duplicated everywhere it is used at compile time.
-- A heavily templated code will need long compile (because of generation of code) and can be very slow unless compiled with optimisation options (-O3)
+- A heavily templated code will need long compile time (because of generation of code) and can be very slow unless compiled with optimisation options (-O3)

 ---